mverwe/JetToyHI/README.md

 ## Install on personal laptop

 If you are using mac or linux, the steps are relatively straightforward.
+For windows machines I'm not sure what to do.
 These are the things you need to install:

 * C++ compiler: on mac you could install xcode (found on App Store) to get the g++ compilers
 * Latest version of ROOT: follow instructions here https://root.cern.ch/downloading-root